 There are no significant transfers between geographic areas and segments.
+Operating income consists of revenue less operating expenses, and does not include interest expense, interest and other income, equity in earnings of unconsolidated companies, minority interest and income taxes.
+Operating income is net of corporate general and administrative expenses.
 Total assets are those assets used in our operations in each segment.
 Corporate assets include cash and cash equivalents, real estate assets held for sale and notes receivable.